jlevy/og-equity-compensation/README.md

 All these rates
-[have evolved over time](https://www.taxpolicycenter.org/briefing-book/how-are-capital-gains-taxed) based on economic and political factors, so you can be confident they will vary in the future.
+[have evolved over time](https://www.taxpolicycenter.org/briefing-book/how-are-capital-gains-taxed) based on economic and political factors, so you can be confident they will change again in the future.

 📰 In 2017, Congress passed the
 [Tax Cuts and Jobs Act (TCJA)](https://en.wikipedia.org/wiki/Tax_Cuts_and_Jobs_Act_of_2017),